Hyundai Ioniq 3

-Overview
+History

-The Ioniq 3 will be an electric hatchback.
-As confirmed by Hyundai's European CEO (Xavier Martinet) the Ioniq 3 will be built in Turkey.
-It was originally speculated to be a subcompact SUV named the Ioniq 2 and was expected to sit in-between the Bayon and Inster in Hyundai's lineup.
-Hyundai's European CEO (Xavier Martinet) confirmed that the model will launch sometime in the third quarter of 2026.
+The Ioniq 3 is an electric subcompact car, also known in European classification as a "supermini car".
+As confirmed by Hyundai's European CEO Xavier Martinet, the Ioniq 3 will be built in Turkey from August 2026.
+Martinet confirmed that the model will launch sometime in the third quarter of 2026.

-The starting price is expected to be around €30,000 and the Ioniq 3 will use the Art of Steel design language first introduced on the second generation Hyundai Nexo.
+The starting price is expected to be around €30,000, and the Ioniq 3 uses the Art of Steel design language, which was first introduced from the second generation Hyundai Nexo.

-The Ioniq 3 was previewed by the Concept THREE, which was revealed on September 8, 2025, in Munich, Germany.
+The Ioniq 3 was previewed by the Concept THREE, which was revealed on 8 September 2025, in Munich, Germany.